bneilson42/elevator-Ruby/README.md

-Obect Oriented Programming project to simulate an elevator.
+Object Oriented Programming project to simulate an elevator.
 Programmed with Ruby.